therbta/therbta/README.md

 # 👋 Hello there!

-<h3 align="center">I am a senior web developer and consultant with over 15 years of experience in web development.
-I am currently focusing on building apps and interfaces using Javascript (React, Node.js), PHP, MySQL.</h3>
+<h3 align="center">I have over 15 years of experience as a software developer and consultant, specializing in building web and mobile applications using React, Next.js, Node.js, PHP, and React Native. </h3>

 ---